 It’s not particularly common but applying to the court to change the terms of a child maintenance agreement can be done in some circumstances, although there will be costs related to the process which may offset any payments won.
 Courts do, however, have the power to extend maintenance payments to the end of a university or vocational course to assist with a child’s financial and educational needs.
 The outcome of this kind of enquiry will depend on the financial capability of both parents and the needs of the child or children involved.

 A family law solicitor can help talk you through the logistics of child maintenance payments and other decisions that need to be made when a divorce or separation involves children.
-If you’re in Maidenhead, feel free to come and speak to one of our divorce solicitors and family lawyers for personal advice and support, whatever your situation.collaborative family law, divorce law, divorce lawyer, divorce solicitor, family law, family law solicitor, Maidenhead divorce solicitor, maintenance payments, university maintenance payments
+If you’re in Maidenhead, feel free to come and speak to one of our divorce solicitors and family lawyers for personal advice and support, whatever your situation.Tags: collaborative family law, divorce law, divorce lawyer, divorce solicitor, family law, family law solicitor, Maidenhead divorce solicitor, maintenance payments, university maintenance payments